openai/atari-py/README.md

 That *should* install a correct binary verison for your OS.
 If that does not work (or if you would like get the latest-latest version, or you just want to tinker with the code yourself) see next paragraph.

+## ROMs

+In order to import ROMS, you need to download `Roms.rar` from the [Atari 2600 VCS ROM Collection](http://www.atarimania.com/rom_collection_archive_atari_2600_roms.html) and extract the `.rar` file.
+Once you've done that, run:

+`python -m atari_py.import_roms <path to folder>`

+This should print out the names of ROMs as it imports them.
+The ROMs will be copied to your `atari_py` installation directory.

 ## Installation from source

   -  make sure you have `git`, `cmake` and `zlib1g` system packages installed
   -  clone the repo
   -  run `pip install -e .`

+## Included ROMs

+The following non-commercial ROMs are included with atari-py for testing purposes:

+* Tetris26 by Colin Hughes